-1. Probate Code 1542 requires that notice be given to the Director of Social Services in Sacramento and HHSA.

-- 2. When providing notice to HHSA, conformed copies of the following documents must be provided: - a.
-Petition for Appointment of Guardian of Minor(s) (JC Form #GC-210P). - b.
-Order Directing or Waiving Investigation signed by Judge of the Superior Court (SDSC Form #PR-063). - c.
-Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) (JC Form #FLd.
-Confidential Guardianship Screening Form (JC Form #GC-212).

-105/GC-120).

-3. HHSA will provide the petitioner with a packet of materials to complete and return prior to its investigation.
+- 1. Probate Code 1542 requires that notice be given to the Director of Social Services in Sacramento and HHSA. - When providing notice to HHSA, conformed copies of all documents filed with the petition must be provided. - 3.
+HHSA will provide the petitioner with a packet of materials to complete and return prior to its investigation.